-Sir John Colborne, (now Lord Seaton,) the late commander of the Forces in Canada, acknowledged the promptitude and cheerfulness with which the Glengarry men flew to arms in ith Great fstrength n emigraondition, naginable d repose, g danger he refineflourishe lawless the most mankind. irticulars merica at e actually opious. thousand from the t appears with emi-Ireland 1 settlers nd in the ls sailed g to the ticularly ontented ession to sed, had ntiments America. general, f British usual by ver their han once. rogative y driven the last able and robation thanks. mander ude and arms in 61
+Sir John Colborne, (now Lord Seaton,) the late commander of the Forces in Canada, acknowledged the promptitude and cheerfulness with which the Glengarry men flew to arms in History of ith Great fstrength n emigraondition, naginable d repose, g danger he refineflourishe lawless the most mankind. ırticulars merica at actually opious. thousand from the t appears with emi-Ireland ı settlers nd in the ls sailed g to the ticularly ontented ession to sed, had ntiments America. general, f British usual by ver their han once.

+the last able and robation thanks. mander ude and arms in